Monday, 3 October 2011

 Individual Beef Wellingtons with Crisp Bottoms

-No one - apart from babies, I suppose - appreciates a soggy bottom, and that's the problem with most of the Beef Wellingtons I've ever eaten.
-I'm not a fan of greasy puff pastry to begin with (whoever invented the sausage roll has a lot to answer for) and an undercarriage of sodden pastry soaked with meaty juices really ruins a Wellie for me.
+No one (apart from babies, I suppose, who never seem to mind) appreciates a soggy bottom, and that's the problem with most of the Beef Wellingtons I've ever eaten.
+I'm not a fan of greasy puff pastry to begin with - whoever invented the sausage roll has a lot to answer for - and an undercarriage of pastry sodden with meaty juices really ruins a Wellie for me.

-This is a good choice for an extravagant dinner party or a very special occasion, not only because the individual Wellingtons are tall and majestic-looking in their rustling golden cloaks of pastry, but also because they can be prepared a full 24 hours ahead, and then popped into a hot oven half an hour before you serve them.
-The second time I tested this recipe, I left one portion in the fridge, unbaked, for 36 hours, and it was perfect when it came out of the oven.
+This is a good choice for an extravagant dinner party or a very special occasion, not only because the individual Wellingtons are tall and majestic-looking in their rustling cloaks of golden pastry, but also because they can be prepared a full 24 hours ahead, and then popped into a hot oven just before you serve them.
+(Or longer.
+The second time I tested this recipe, I left one portion in the fridge, unbaked, for two days, and it was perfect when it came out of the oven.)

-Because oven temperatures vary, the cooking times I have given in the recipe are a guide.
-I suggest that you cook the Wellingtons for the recommended time, and then test one (the one you're going to eat, of course) by cutting a deep slit into its side to check whether it's perfectly done.
+Because oven temperatures vary, the cooking times I have given in the recipe are a guide only.
+I suggest that you cook the Wellingtons for the recommended time, and then test one (the one you're going to eat, of course, or an extra one you've made for testing purposes) by cutting a deep slit into its side to check whether it's perfectly done.
 If it's too rare, return all the parcels to the oven for a few more minutes.

-I've left the classic filling of chicken-liver pâté out of this recipe because I don't fancy it with beef and mushrooms, but if you'd like to include it, stir 6 tablespoons of good pâté into the mushrooms when they've finished cooking.
+I've left the classic filling of chicken-liver pâté out of this recipe because many people don't fancy it with beef and mushrooms, but if you'd like to include it, stir 6 tablespoons (90 ml) of good pâté into the mushrooms when they've finished cooking.

 I think Beef Wellington does need some kind of sauce, so serve this with a home-made gravy, or a creamy mushroom sauce or - best of all - a lovely Béarnaise.